LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Unified Sensor-firmware described in chapter \ref{unified-sensor} - Version *1.0.1*

-It can be seen that a jitter time of up to an additional *1ms* is added between the triggering of the measurements by the host system and the receipt of the command by the sensor hardware.
+A jitter time of up to an additional *1ms* is added between the triggering of the measurements by the host system and the receipt of the command by the sensor hardware.
 If the host system is still under load, this value increases many times over.
 This means that synchronising several sensors via the (+usb) connection alone is not sufficient.

 The other issue is sending the trigger signal from the readout software, which is described in chapter \ref{software-readout-framework}.
 At this point unpredictable latencies can occur, too, depending on which other tasks are also executed on this port.

-In order to enable the most stable possible synchronisation between several sensors, an option has already been created to establish an electrical connection between sensors.
+To enable the most stable possible synchronisation between several sensors, an option has already been created to establish an electrical connection between sensors.
 This is used together with the firmware to synchronise the readout intervals.
-The figure \ref{Multi_sensor_synchronisation_wiring_example_using_three_sensors_together_with_one_host_(+pc)_performing_the_triggering_and_readout_processing.png} illustrates the schematic how several sensors must be wired together in order to implement this form of synchronisation.
+The figure \ref{Multi_sensor_synchronisation_wiring_example_using_three_sensors_together_with_one_host_(+pc)_performing_the_triggering_and_readout_processing.png} illustrates the schematic how several sensors must be wired together to implement this form of synchronisation.

 %%Unified_sensor_firmware_multi_sensor_synchronisation_procedure_using_sync_(+gpio)_input_for_operation_(primary_or_secondary)_mode_decision.png%%